Skip to main content

 Written by Brett Hellman

-Updated over a week ago
+Updated over 2 weeks ago

 The Exclusion Calendar lets admins define specific dates when Matter should pause notifications and activity.
 This helps ensure messages and reminders are not sent on company holidays or other days when teams are offline.

 Exclusion dates can be set at both the workspace level and the channel level.
 All exclusions are additive, meaning Matter will honor both workspace and channel exclusions together.
+Workspace-level exclusion dates apply to all channels.
+Channel-level exclusions apply specifically to the channel only.

 What happens on exclusion dates